When was the last time you picked your own lemons?

 You can start off with a classic and make some lemonade.
 Freshly squeezed lemon juice also makes a great addition to fish and poultry dishes.
 You can even candy lemons and serve them as a sweet treat.

-You’ve done all this work to learn when to pick lemons and now it’s time to reward yourself a little dessert.
+You’ve done all this work to learn when to pick lemons and now it’s time to reward yourself with a little dessert.
 This Eggless Lemon Plum Cake is delicious.
 You can pair this cake with some fresh lemonade to really celebrate the citrus side of things.

 Lemon Harvesting FAQ